 Quantum Computing with Superconducting Qubits 2: Advanced Topics

-PH2308 is a semester module in English or German language at Master’s level which is offered in winter semester.
+PH2308 is a semester module in English language at Master’s level which is offered in summer semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 Responsible coordinator of the module PH2308 is Stefan Filipp.

 Content, Learning Outcome and Preconditions